bencam/nuevo-mexico/README.md

 ## SOURCES

 I relied very heavily on a set of Udacity course videos and examples for the code in the application.py, the database_setup.py, and the populator.py files as well as the html files in the templates directory.
+I also relied on the Udacity forums (see [here](https://discussions.udacity.com/t/conditional-styling-problems/185662) for example).

 ## License